Dansey's Pass

 Enjoy a stay at the heritage-listed Dunstan House in Clyde, followed by three nights at the charming and historic Dansey’s Pass Hotel, renowned for its cosy old-world charm.

 • DAY 1.
-Arrowtown & Clyde
+Arrowtown | Highland Motorsport | Cromwell

 • DAY 2.
-Naseby Curling | St Bathans | Alexandara | Danseys Pass
+Naseby Curling | St Bathans | Alexandara | Dansey's Pass

-Wednesday 23 April.
+Wednesday 14 October.
 This morning, we meet our local guide, who will accompany us for the next few days, offering a personalised experience in this unique region.
 Central Otago is a land of history, heart, and beauty, set against a stunning backdrop of rocky landscapes and golden tussock plains.

+We begin with a visit to Alexandra, famously known as New Zealand’s hottest, driest, and coldest town – a fascinating claim to fame!
 From there, we continue to Naseby, where we enjoy lunch and visit the Naseby Curling Rink for a demonstration of this intriguing sport.
-Try your hand at curling—you might just uncover a hidden talent and become the next national champion!
+Try your hand at curling – you might just uncover a hidden talent and become the next national champion!

 After some fun on the ice, we journey along the Dansey’s Pass Road and make our way to the Dansey’s Pass Hotel for our three-night stay.
-Nestled deep within the Kyeburn Diggings, the hotel has a colorful history dating back to the 1860s, when it served a bustling gold prospecting community of 2,000 people.
+Nestled deep within the Kyeburn Diggings, the hotel has a colourful history dating back to the 1860s, when it served a bustling gold prospecting community of 2,000 people.

 The hotel, originally built in 1862, has its foundations in stonework crafted by a mason known as “Happy Bill.”
 His unique payment?
 One pint of beer for every schist boulder he shaped and laid.
 According to legend, after an especially busy day, Happy Bill fell into an open grave at the nearby cemetery and slept soundly through the night!